 Admission Requirements of Belgium Universities for Students

-Admissions in Belgian universities are granted on merit base.
-The admission requirements will be notified to student upon submitting online application with detail.
-However, overall 72% grades in previous degrees will be required at least for admission in under graduate or post graduate study programmes.
-The candidates also have to prove their proficiency in the language which is medium of instruction of their chosen study programme.
-For English taught study programme, 6.5 are minimum bands required in IELTS test and Grade C is minimum grade accepted in Cambridge Certificate of Proficiency.
-These are the minimum academic requirements for admissions; it may differ from programme to programme and universities in Belgium.
-For admission in medical, veterinary, IT and business management study programmes the minimum grades would be 80% overall.
-The universities have their own entry requirements, SAT and ACT tests are also set as compulsory entry requirement for admissions by many Belgian Universities.
+Admissions in Belgian universities are granted on the basis of merit.
+Students will be informed about the admission requirements when they submit their online application with details.
+However, 72% of previous degrees must be at least 72% for admission in undergraduate or postgraduate study programmes.
+Students must also prove their proficiency in their chosen study programme’s medium of instruction.
+Minimum bands required for English taught study programme are 6.5 in the IELTS test.
+Minimum grade C is the minimum grade accepted for Cambridge certificate of proficiency.
+Minimum academic requirements for admissions may vary from one programme to another and from university to university in Belgium.
+Minimum grades would be at least 80% for admission in Medical, veterinary, IT & business management study programmes.
+Universities have their own admission requirements.
+SAT & ACT tests are compulsory entry requirement for admission by many Belgian Universities.click here

 Student Visa of Belgium Process for Students

-You will be emailed an acceptance letter if you meet the academic eligibility and successfully attain admission in the University of Belgium.
-The acceptance letter serves as invitation letter from university in Belgium to submit fee and apply for student visa.
-You will visit the Embassy of Belgium or Consulate in your home country for details about student visa.
-The student visa requirements will not be the same for every country.
-Generally, all international students are required to submit following documents for student visa of Belgium:
+You will receive an email if you qualify academically and are successful in admission to the university of Belgium.
+An acceptance letter is a letter from the university in Belgium inviting you to submit your fee and to apply for a student visa.
+You will need to visit the embassy of Belgium or the consulate of your home country for student visa information.
+The requirements for a student visa vary from country to country.
+In general, international students must submit the following documents for a student visa in Belgium:

 Permanent Residency Visa of Belgium for Students

-The process of permanent residency visa of Belgium is dependent on employment contract from any Belgian firm or company in accordance to your academic profile after completing your degree.
-Firstly, you can extend your student visa (A Card) duration for more 12 months for job search.
-In this period you can do part time jobs to bear your living expenses and post CVs at firms related to your degree majors.
-There are three types of Resident Permit Cards applicable to candidates according to their employment contract, professional skills and qualification.
-The permanent residency categories applicable for foreign candidates are as follows:
+The process of getting a permanent residency visa in Belgium depends on having an employment contract with any Belgian company or firm that matches your academic profile once you finish your degree.
+You can first extend your A Card student visa for more than 12 months to look for a job.
+During this period, you can work part-time jobs to cover your living costs and post your CVs at companies related to your preferred degree majors.
+There are three kinds of Residency Permit Cards that are available to candidates based on their employment contracts, skills and qualifications.
+The following permanent residency categories apply to foreign candidates:

 Study and Living Expenditure in Belgium

-The tuition fee in Belgian Universities is different for EU and Non EU nationals.
-The Belgian Government runs several scholarship programmes to facilitate and encourage international enrollments in their universities on merit and academic excellence basis which is assess through entrance examinations.
-On average for admission in post graduate study programme the per year tuition fee will be around 1000 to 4000 Euros for Non EU students.
-There are three regions in Belgium and universities of each region have different tuition fee charges.
-In Walloon Region of Belgium, a full time post graduate study programme will cost around 850 Euros per year, in Flemish Region the tuition fee will be nearly 2500 Euros for post graduate programme and in Brussels Region the tuition fee will be higher than other regions.
+There are different tuition fees for EU and non-EU nationals in Belgian Universities.
+The Belgian Government offers several scholarship programs to facilitate and promote international enrollment in their universities on the basis of merit and academic excellence, which is evaluated through entrance examinations.
+On average, the per-year tuition fee for admission in a post graduate study programme in Belgium will be between EUR 1000 and EUR 4000 per year for non-EU students.
+There are 3 regions in Belgium, and universities in each region have their own tuition fee.
+In the Walloon Region, a full-time post-graduate study programme will cost approximately EUR 850 per year.
+In the Flemish Region, the tuition fee for post-graduate programmes will be around EUR 2500 per year, and in the Brussels Region, tuition fees will be higher than in other regions.

 A student’s pass for monthly travel in public transport will cost around 50 Euros.